+I’m going to be straight with you.
 This is NOT a traditional Greek moussaka recipe.
-I repeat not a traditional Greek moussaka.
-If that’s what you are looking for, don’t waste your time.
+If that’s what you are looking for, I´m sorry if I misled you.

 - 1 tbsp sunflower oil

 - 1 large onion, finely diced

 - 350 gr (0,8 lb) minced soy meat

 - ½ tsp salt

 - 1 kg (2,2 lb) potato

 - 1 cup (2,4 dl) cooking cream, dairy-free

 - ½ cup (1,2 dl) oat milk

 - pinch of black pepper